Sanatorium in Simpson County, Mississippi — The American South (East South Central)

 The Simpson County Heritage Trail was established through the Simpson County Development Foundation in 2011.
 Each stop along the trail is of historic significance to Simpson County, showcasing points of interest and facts about the origins of the County.

 Sanatorium, the community, is named for the Mississippi Tuberculosis Sanatorium, which owes its existence primarily to the efforts of Dr. Henry Boswell.
 Dr. Boswell, himself a victim of tuberculosis, returned to Mississippi to convalesce following treatment in Texas.
 He became convinced that tuberculosis could be treated as well in Mississippi as in any other place.
 In 1916, the Mississippi Legislature authorized the creation of a Mississippi Tuberculosis Sanatorium, and Simpson County was selected as the site.
 The specific site, 3 miles north of Magee, is the highest point between Jackson and Gulfport.
 The citizens of Magee donated 200 acres of land and, with the Gulf and Ship Island Railroad, $2,000 for the building of the Sanatorium.
-Further developments, including additional appropriations, contributed to the continuing growth of the Sanatorium in size and in service.
-In 1930, Dr. Boswell opened the Preventorium, the first institution of its kind in the South, dedicated
+Further developments, including additional appropriations,

 The Sanatorium served its purpose illustriously for several decades.
 In 1976, the old Sanatorium facilities were transferred to the MS Department of Mental renamed Boswell Regional Center which is now an Intermediate Care Facility for Persons with Mental Retardation and other developmental disabilities.
 In the 1990s, the post office was abolished and the community was incorporated into Magee.

 The campus is open for public tours, and in addition to its modern facilities, contains several of the original buildings, some of which are on the National Register of Historic Places.